 Every doll clothing artist wants their hand stitched items to have a designer touch and look professional.
 But how do you get a professional finish when you have limited practice?
 Try starting with a design that has only a few main pattern pieces, and perfect the construction of it!

-This was my inspiration for creating the Tulsa Tunic sewing pattern.
+This was my inspiration for creating the Tulsa Tunic sewing pattern, by FROG Princess Fashions.
 I wanted to create a necessary article of doll clothing that is not just visually appealing, but also polished-looking, with only a few main pattern pieces.
 The Tulsa Tunic is not only trendy, but it only has four main pattern pieces, not including the sleeve and neck binding and the optional scarf.
 Plus, it has endless possibilities for assembling.